2023 Solar Incentives Guide for Lansing, IL - Tax Credits & Rebates

 EcoWatch's Lansing, IL Solar Incentives FAQs

-Yes, you can use multiple types of renewable energy to power your home, such as a combination of solar and wind power.
-You can also use both renewable energy sources and a backup source of non-renewable energy.
-Be sure to discuss your plan with your local Lansing solar installation expert, to make sure you know what you'll need and what kinds of incentives you might or might not qualify for.
+You can power your home with multiple types of renewable energy, or a combination of renewable and non-renewable energy.
+Be sure to discuss your plan with your local Lansing solar installer.
+They can help you plan your project and also help you understand the various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.